openstack/networking-odl/devstack/README.rst

     V1 or V2 version of trunk driver will be determined by which version of ML2 mechanism driver is configured, no extra configuration required.

+16. Enabling L2Gateway Backend for OpenDaylight

+- The package networking-l2gw must be installed as a pre-requisite.

+  So include in your localrc (or local.conf) the following: enable_plugin networking-l2gw http://git.openstack.org/openstack/networking-l2gw
+  enable_service l2gw_plugin
+  NETWORKING_L2GW_SERVICE_DRIVER=L2GW:OpenDaylight:networking_odl.l2gateway.driver_v2.OpenDaylightL2gwDriver:default

+- Now stack up Devstack and after stacking completes, we are all set to use l2gateway-as-a-service with OpenDaylight.